OpenShot/openshot-qt/doc/profiles.rst

 Definitions
 ^^^^^^^^^^^

+- **Profile Name**: This is a short, friendly name for a video profile (FHD 1080p 30 fps, for example)
 - **FPS**: Frames Per Second
 - **DAR**: Display Aspect Ratio (i.e. 1920:1080 reduces to 16:9 aspect ratio)
 - **SAR**: Sample Aspect Ratio (i.e. 1:1 ratio == square pixel, 2:1 horizontal rectangular pixel).
 The SAR directly affects the display aspect ratio.
 For example, a 4:3 video can be displayed as 16:9, if it uses rectangular pixels.
+However, rectangular pixels will cause the final display width to be adjusted.
+- **PAR**: Pixel Aspect Ratio (identical to SAR - but some people prefer this term instead)
+- **SAR Adjusted Width**: This is the width of the final display image, taking SAR (i.e. non-square pixels) into account
 - **Interlaced**: Display alternating lines of the video image (odd lines, even lines), mostly used by analog broadcasting
 - **NTSC**: NTSC is an analog TV color system used mostly in America (usually 29.97 fps)
 - **PAL**: PAL is an analog TV color system used in Europe, Australia, and much of the rest of the world (usually 25 fps)